ADT Medical Alert: Costs, Systems, and Plans

 ADT Medical Alert Systems

 Although ADT does not offer as many different systems as Medical Guardian or MobileHelp, it still covers all the basics.
-You can choose between three different systems, keeping you safe in your home, outside, or somewhere in between.
-You also have the option of adding fall detection for $11 a month in the event that you can’t get to a button during emergencies.
+You can choose between three systems to keep you safe in your home, outside, or somewhere in between.
+You can also add fall detection for $11 a month.

 FYI: If you want to see more of our hands-on experience with these systems, check out our full ADT medical alert review.